regoclint/prac/Notes.md

 String buffer - is synchronized, slow
-String builder - is not synchronized, twice as fast
+String builder - is not synchronized, twice as fast StringBuilder is pass by reference, Integer is not Integer arrays are faster than Arraylist because arraylist converts primitive types to objects(auto boxing) and then stores the objects which are not contiguous
+    hence for primitive types arrays are better.
+For objects both are same.

 Final
     classes - Cannot be inherited...This can confer security eg. String.java